 Use the instructions in Step 1 of "Chapter 14.
-Install Preventive (RSU) or Corrective (COR) Service and Place the Service into Production" in the z/VM: Guide for Automated Installation and Service.
+Install Preventive (RSU) or Corrective (COR) Service and Place the Service into Production" in the z/VM: Installation Guide.
 Do not place RACF into production yet as additional modifications to RACF are required.

 To ensure that the system is not accessed from remote locations before all needed configuration has been completed, temporarily modify AUTOLOG2's PROFILE EXEC so that TCPIP is not started.
 Access via directly attached terminals can be prevented by issuing CP DISABLE ALL.
-This will be undone in step 11 on page 22.
+This will be undone in step 11 on page 23.